atomaszewicz/Bond/RStudio/Analysis.md

 [1] 15      36      41       67.5   63   51.875 A View to a Kill
 ```

-An unsuprising result, the films with the highest and lowest average scores are also the ones with the highest and lowest individual ratings.
-Since it's only an average over 4 the high/low rating will drag up/down the rating significantly, not to mention that each individual rating is presumably a trustworthy metric on the quality of the film.
+An unsuprising result, the films with the highest and lowest individual ratings are also the ones with the highest and lowest average scores.
+Since it's only an average over 4, the extreme scores will drag up/down the average significantly, not to mention that each metric is presumably a trustworthy gauge of the quality in and of itself.

-Let's visualize how our 4 metrics change over time.
+The extremes obviously don't tell the whole story, so next let's look at all the scores from the 4 metrics.
+To help visuzalie we'll add make the points different shapes for each Bond.

 ```R
 First we must add a 'date' and 'bond' column to our data